De Aar Logistics Hub

-There are inefficiencies in the transport sector which restrict economic growth and job creation because over 80% of freight in South Africa is moved via road.
+There are inefficiencies in the transport sector which restrict economic growth and job creation, because over 80% of freight in South Africa is moved via road.
 The result of this is poor road conditions which have an impact on product quality, product losses and substantial expenditure towards vehicle maintenance and related costs.
 The result is increased operational expenditure for miners and farmers.

 The Northern Cape is a major exporter of table grapes, fruit and meat and is responsible for much of the cattle, sheep and goat farming in the country.
 Long distances and poor access to markets and storage facilities are limiting profitability for farmers.
 Small-scale and emerging farmers are excluded from exporting due to the lack of critical mass and other dynamics such as access to markets and financial resources.
 The mining sector has expressed similar concerns.
-Approximately 60% of the commodities from three large producers (BHP, Kumba and Assmang) is already moved from Hotazel by rail through the province via De Aar or Bloemfontein to Port Elizabeth.
+Approximately 60% of the commodities from large producers is already moved from Hotazel by rail through the province via De Aar or Bloemfontein to Port Elizabeth.

-Various other commodities are moved via rail through the town of De Aar, of which the most notable are cement from Ulco (domestic market), coal and lime, and containers holding general cargo and automotive components.
+Various other commodities are moved via rail through the town of De Aar, of which the most notable are cement from domestic market, coal and lime, and containers holding general cargo and automotive components.